 The most obvious feature is Live Tiles, which are brightly coloured squares and rectangles displaying information.
-That information could be the weather forecast, your next appointment, your best friends' Facebook updates and so on: it's entirely up to you, and that means every Windows Phone will look utterly different from every other one.
+That information could be a weather forecast, your next appointment, your best friends' Facebook updates and so on - it's entirely up to you.
+That means every Windows Phone will look different from each other.
 In Windows Phone 8 you also get:

-- Kid's Corner, which is a safe mode that enables your kids to play with the phone without causing problems or seeing things they shouldn't.
+- Kid's Corner - a safe mode that enables your kids to play with the phone without causing problems or seeing things they shouldn't

-- Rooms, which are private spaces you can create to share notes, photos, calendars and chat.
+- Rooms - private spaces you can create to share notes, photos, calendars and chat

-- Photos and SkyDrive, which enables you to store your photos on Microsoft's SkyDrive service.
+- Photos and OneDrive - store your photos online with Microsoft's OneDrive service, formerly SkyDrive

-- People Hub, which brings your contacts, chats, emails and even Skype calls together so you can manage them easier
+- People Hub - brings your contacts, chats, emails and even Skype calls together so you can manage them easier

-- Local Scout, to find nearby places to eat, drink or shop.
+- Local Scout - find nearby places to eat, drink or shop

-- Office Hub, for mobile Office document creation and editing.
+- Office Hub - mobile Microsoft Office document creation and editing

-- Wallet, for storing all your card details safely and securely.
+- Wallet - store all your card details safely and securely

-- NFC sharing, for wirelessly sending stuff from phone to phone.
+- NFC sharing - wirelessly send stuff from phone to phone

 What are the pros of Windows Phone?